 A tiny, twinkling little piece of New York City’s frothing, churning past.
-A memory of something that never was, forever lost to the pace of New York rhythm.
+A memory of something that never was.
+Something forever lost to the pace of New York rhythm.

 Maybe the Victoria was always relic.
 A grand hotel for the poor and semi-transients of midtown New York alternating as a fading imprint of a mythic, quasi-fictional city.
 A place that should have been filled with 1940s-era New York newsmen.
 Fast talking Sammy Glicks.
-Smoking cigs, hitting on dames.
+Smoking cigs.
+Hitting on dames with great gams and names like ‘Patsy’ and ‘Gloria.’
 Making calls from the pay phone at the corner malt shop.
 Men with chins like Kirk Douglas.
-Broads with gams and bobs.
+Broads bobs and ankle skirts.

 You were home.

 The beds were lumpy and springy.
-Jump on them too quickly and they’d emit a scream.
-Like a thousand recursive Slinkies crying out in pain and then silenced.
-The sheets were ragged.
-Scratchy.
+Jump on them too quickly and they’d scream like a thousand recursive Slinkies crying out in pain.
+And then silenced.
+The sheets were sandpaper soft.
 Cheap high school toilet paper sheets soaked with the sweat of a thousand New York tears.
 The curtains were scented by Lucky Strike and cough syrup.
 Dog hairs that avoided the cursory monthly vacuum curled up around ancient 1940s-era wooden chairs and tables.
 The bathrooms had chipped tiles and roaches.
 The paper-thin walls coughed and wheezed with neighborly advice and sex crimes.

 Some said the Abbey was haunted.
-Not literally, in a Ghostbusters sort of New York way.
-No Stay Puft Marshmallow Man to set on fire.
+Not literally, in a Ghostbusters Stay-Puft sort of way.
 This was a thematic haunting.
-Figurative.
-A place that was totally and completely out of time.
-Like some Twilight Zoneian dissolve had taken place.
-And now Rod Serling waited to tell your plight after stepping out from behind the room’s cheap window curtains.
+Conceptual more than literal.
+For the Abbey was a place totally and completely out of time.
+Like some Twilight Zoneian dissolve had shifted the scenery and now Rod Serling waited to tell your plight.
+Right after stepping out from behind the room’s linty window curtains.

 The Abbey shouldn’t have been there.
 Yet it had made it across the great thematic New York pre-war/post-war time divide in one piece.